Booster dose: COVID-19 booster dose

 In September 2021, the UK's Joint Committee on Vaccination and Immunisation recommended a booster shot for the over-50s and at-risk groups, preferably the Pfizer–BioNTech vaccine, meaning about 30 million adults should receive a third dose.
 The UK's booster rollout was extended to over-40s in November 2021.

 Russia's Sputnik V COVID-19 vaccine, using similar technology to AstraZeneca's COVID-19 vaccine, in November 2021 introduced a COVID-19 booster called Sputnik Light, which according to a study by the Gamaleya Research Institute of Epidemiology and Microbiology has an effectiveness of 70% against the delta variant.
 It can be combined with all other vaccines and may be more effective with mRNA vaccines than mRNA boosters.

 Booster shots can also be used after infections.
 In this regard, the UK's National Health Service recommends people to wait 28 days after testing positive for COVID-19 before getting their booster shots.
 Evidence shows that getting a vaccine after recovery from a COVID-19 infection provides added protection to the immune system.

+In 2025, researchers from Switzerland reported that COVID-19 booster injections increased the risk of having influenza-like respiratory illness (ILI) and being absent through sickness, performing negative binomial regression analysis.
+Their research indicated that ILI frequency was significantly higher in those who got three (adjusted incident rate ratio (aIRR) 1.59, p-value<0.001) or four doses (aIRR 1.70, p-value<0.001) of Covid shots compared to subjects with one or two (aIRR 1.29, p-value>0.05) doses.
+The third or fourth doses of the vaccines led to 49 percent (p-value 0.011) or 50 percent (p-value 0.028) increases respectively in sick leave compared to unvaccinated.